Context and Objectives

 The Technical Assistance to the Caribbean Regional Air Transport Resilience Project aims to enhance the resilience of air transport across the region.
 The Project will complement CATCOP’s existing framework and planned activities by promoting introduction of resilience-building measures into the selected countries’ air transport regulation and policies.

 - Gap analysis in air transport resilience.

 - Technical assistance and capacity-building in air transport resilience

 In Saint Lucia, technical assistance was provided to the Saint Lucia Air and Sea Ports Authority to support the drafting of terms of reference for the vulnerability assessment of targeted airport infrastructure, including the Hewanorra International Airport.
 The terms of reference for the design and supervision services for this airfield’s improvement is under final revision and activities are expected to be launched by August 2021.
 These activities will provide detailed understanding of the pavement quality in this airport and provide enhanced technical quality of the infrastructure.
 In Haiti, terms of reference were finalized to support the procurement and supervision design services and works for airport infrastructure improvement in Port-au-Prince and Cap-Haïtien.
 This will include among others: (i) for the Port-au-Prince International Airport: the construction of a new taxiway, the extension of a parking apron, and the construction of Runway End Safety Areas; (ii) for the Cap-Haïtien International Airport: the rehabilitation of runway pavement; and (iii) for both airports: drainage system improvement.

 Partnerships and Coordination

-The activities in this project are implemented in close coordination with the World Bank-funded CATCOP, and from a local perspective with the regulatory and airport authorities in Haiti, Dominica, and Saint Lucia.
+The activities in this project are implemented in close coordination with the World Bank-funded CATCOP, and from a local perspective with the regulatory and airport authorities in Haiti, Grenada, and Saint Lucia.